-The following step details how to monitor the use of this practice with a learner with autism and how to determine next steps based on the data.
+The following step details how to monitor the use of Augmentative & Alternative Communication with a learner on the spectrum and how to determine next steps based on the data.

-3.1 Collect and analyze data
+1. Collect and analyze data

 Collect and analyze data on the student's use of AAC by goal.
 Be sure to monitor: